ilyannn/iOS-Code-Challenge/README.md

 ## Bonus Points
 1. Write a Framework/Library to separate the responsibilities and to make it reusable.
+2. Usage of Unit Testing (actual obvious, still mentioning it here).
-2. Add features as you like, use your imagination, but coding standard and overall architecture will have the highest value.
+3. Add features as you like, use your imagination, but coding standard and overall architecture will have the highest value.
+4. Demonstrate proper usage (e.g. small commits with comments) of version control if you hand in code via github or bitbucket.

 ## Deliverables
 1. XCode project/s with source code